brbalcky/lavalink-list/README.md

 - `port` - The port of your node
 - `password` - The password of your node
 - `secure` - If your node is using SSL
-- `author` - Your name or nickname
+- `authorId` - Your User Discord ID (To get your avatar, name and tag foe display in the list)

 ## Contributores